-How much child support would a court order?
-How long does child support last?
-How is child support enforced?
+How much NC child support would a court order?
+How long does NC child support last?
+How is NC child support enforced?
 Lisa Angel, a Board Certified Family Law Specialist, answers all of your questions regarding child support in the state of North Carolina in this video.

 Click here to access our Child Support Calculator.